HaxeFoundation/code-cookbook/assets/content/cookbook/Macros/include-file-next-to-module-file.md

       // get the file content of the template var fileContent:String = File.getContent(filePath);

+      // Tell the haxe compiler that the module depends on this file
+      // See registerModuleDependency section
+      Context.registerModuleDependency(Context.getLocalModule(), path);

       // return as expression
       return macro $v{fileContent};
     }  else {